digitallinguistics/API/README.md

 **[View the complete reference documentation for the REST API here.][3]**

-#### Versioning
-The DLX REST API is versioned, so that applications can continue using older versions of the API as new versions come out.
-If no version is specified, requests to the API default to the most current version.
-To specify a version, simply include the version number in the form of `/vX` immediately after the domain.
-For example, `https://api.digitallinguistics.io/v1/languages` is a request to version 1 of the API, while `https://api.digitallinguistics.io/v2/languages` is a request to version 2.

-#### Operations on Subitems **NOT YET SUPPORTED**
+#### Operations on Subitems
 Certain resources contain subitems or references to other resources.
 These can often be accessed by appending additional segments to the URL.
-For example, to retrieve all the phrases in a text, you would make a GET request to `https://api.digitallinguistics.io/texts/{text}/phrases`.
-To retrieve a specific phrase from a text, you would make a GET request to `https://api.digitallinguistics.io/texts/{text}/phrases/{phrase}`.
+For example, to retrieve all the lexemes for a language, you would make a GET request to `https://api.digitallinguistics.io/languages/{language}/lexemes`.
+To retrieve a specific lexeme, you would make a GET request to `https://api.digitallinguistics.io/languages/{language}/lexemes/{lexeme}`.
 In general, the format for performing operations on collections of subitems or individual subitems is as follows:

 * Operations on collections of subitems: `https://api.digitallinguistics.io/{collection}/{item}/{subitems}`
 * Operations on individual subitems: `https://api.digitallinguistics.io/{collection}/{item}/{subitems}/{subitem}`